proxy-wasm/spec/abi-versions/v0.2.1/README.md

 and create a new instance of a WasmVM and the Proxy-Wasm Plugin.

-The number of crashes should be tracked and rate-limited to prevent entering the crash-loop, where new instances keeps crashing and the creation of a new WasmVM is consuming too much resources leading to a denial of service (DoS).
+The number of crashes should be tracked and rate-limited to prevent entering the crash-loop, when new instances keep crashing and creation of new WasmVMs is consuming too much resources leading to a denial of service (DoS).

 Upon reaching the limit, the host should reject new connections and/or requests that rely on the broken plugin, returning errors to clients, unless the plugin